 Three Level Architecture of DBMS

-The generalized architecture of a database system is called ANSI/SPARC model.
+The generalized architecture of a database system says ANSI/SPARC model.
 Many commercial systems and research database models fit within this framework.
 This architecture also says Three-Level Architecture of DBMS.
 It consists of many PCs and a workstation.
 This architecture depends upon how the users connect to the database.
 The Three-Level Architecture of the DBMS diagram is given below:

-3. Internal level : The lowest level of abstraction is the internal level.
-It is the one closest to physical storage device.
-This level is also termed as physical level, because it describes how data are actually stored on the storage medium such as hard disk, magnetic tape, etc. The Internal level also defines compression and encryption techniques.
+The lowest level of abstraction is the internal level.
+It is the one closest to the physical storage device.
+So, it is also termed as physical level.
+Because it describes how data are stored on the storage medium such as a hard disk, magnetic tape, etc. The Internal level also defines compression and encryption techniques.